401-advanced-javascript-beasleyDOTcom/CAPS/README.md

 net allows you to just say what you want, put it out there, and let who cares pay attention.

 to trigger server.js (demo) we need to go to a different app and get a new net.Socket();

+# day2 changes
+started fresh today by making three folders with all new files inside, but I carried over a lot of the ideas from yesterday.